-In 2011, UNH received a gold rating from the Association for the Advancement of Sustainability in Higher Education’s STARS (Sustainability Tracking, Assessment & Rating System) program.
-UNH was one of just 22 campuses in North America to receive STARS gold by August 2, 2011.
+In 2014, UNH received its second gold rating from the Association for the Advancement of Sustainability in Higher Education’s STARS (Sustainability Tracking, Assessment & Rating System) program under STARS 2.0.
+UNH received its first gold rating in 2011 and was one of just 22 campuses in North America to do so.

 STARS is the only program of its kind that involves publicly reporting comprehensive information related to a college or university’s sustainability performance.
 Unlike other rating or ranking systems, STARS is open to all institutions of higher education in the U.S. and Canada, and the criteria that determine a STARS rating are transparent and accessible to anyone.
 AASHE developed STARS with broad participation from the higher education community, including UNH, which piloted the program.

-“Our STARS gold rating is reflective of the breadth and depth of UNH’s commitment to being a sustainable learning community,” says Tom Kelly, UNH’s chief sustainability officer and founding director of its endowed sustainability program, the UNH Sustainability Academy.
+“Our STARS gold rating is reflective of the breadth and depth of UNH’s commitment to being a sustainable learning community,” said Tom Kelly, UNH’s chief sustainability officer and founding director of its endowed sustainability program, the UNH Sustainability Institute, in 2011.
 “Piloting and then becoming a charter participant in STARS is one way UNH is using its history and experience in sustainability in collaboration with other higher education institutions to move sustainability forward.”